 Resource utilization rates tell you what percentage of time people allocate to your project versus others.

-The Data range insights in Float shows your team’s utilization rates so you can see if they are overloaded or if their schedule is realistic.
+If you use Float, you can check your team’s utilization rates in real-time using the Data range insights feature.
+It shows you if they are overloaded or if their schedule is realistic.

 Your organization should set a sustainable utilization rate–one that avoids underutilization and lack of engagement yet also averts overutilization and burnout.